Working arrangements

 Digital platform workers

-The ABS developed an initial framework to measure digital platform work and workers, which was included in public consultation materials and also included in the Labour Statistics: Concepts, Sources and Methods.
+Since 2022-23, the ABS has collected information on digital platform workers in the Multi-Purpose Household Survey (MPHS).
+For information on the framework used to measure digital platform work and workers, see Labour Statistics: Concepts, Sources and Methods.
 The framework shows how the ABS has defined and scoped digital platform work and the classification of tasks undertaken by people who are paid-per-task.

-• 53% did not consider digital platform work to be their main job.
+• 68% did not consider digital platform work to be their main job

-• over 50% had been undertaking this form of employment for less than one year.
+• 48% had been undertaking digital platform work for less than one year

-• the most common digital platform work tasks were Food Delivery and Transport.
+• the most common digital platform work tasks were Delivering food and other goods and Providing personal transport

 Data downloads